Skip to content

 Desomorphine, commonly known as Krokodil, is a synthetic opioid frequently produced unlawfully using codeine and other readily available substances.
 The substance in question is a highly addictive and potentially hazardous drug that can result in significant physical and psychological damage to those who consume it.

-The medical terminology for the observable physiological consequences of krokodil consumption on an individual’s integumentary system is commonly called “Zombie Drug Wounds” in layman’s terms.
+The description of the observable physiological consequences of Krokodil addiction injuries to an addict’s physical appearance or body is commonly called “Zombie Drug Wounds,” in layman’s terms.

 Utilizing Krokodil may result in significant tissue damage and necrosis, manifesting rough, scaly, and discolored skin.
 The dermal tissue may sometimes undergo such severe trauma that it sloughs off, revealing underlying osseous and myocutaneous structures.
 The injuries are called “zombie-like” due to their ghastly appearance.